 No, it really isn't.

-Now, are the people in Parkland now aware of all of this that this was going on?
+Now, are the people in Parkland now aware of all of this, that this was going on?

 They are now.

-What I don't know how much they were aware of this, you know, before two weeks ago, but absolutely now.
+I don't know how much they were aware of this, you know, before two weeks ago, but absolutely now.

-Uh is there just add one thing, Sean.
+Can I just add one thing, Sean?

 Yes, ma'am.

-What about BSO and Sheriff Israel screwing up the response to the Fort Lauderdale airport shooting a year and two months ago?
+Besides this event at Stowman Douglas, and I am a teacher there, what about BSO and Sheriff Israel screwing up the response to the Fort Lauderdale airport shooting a year and two months ago?

 They screwed that up, then they screw this up, and still he has no responsibility.